-This proposed budget totals \$1,629,939, which is an increase of \$125,398 (8.4%) from the approved Fiscal Year 2023 budget.
+This proposed budget totals \$1,629,939, which is an increase of \$125,398 (8.3%) from the approved Fiscal Year 2023 budget.
 The following summarizes the budget categories and provides explanation for line items that have an increase or decrease from last year's budget.

 Administration - This category includes salaries and Arizona State Retirement System (ASRS) contributions reflecting an increase of \$86,056 from the current budget.
 A challenge for the budget is that two positions - the Conservation Coordinator and the Office Manager - are in the process of being filled for the next fiscal year.
-Therefore, this remains the best estimate, and it is anticipated it may be updated before the June 22, 2023 Board meeting..
+Therefore, this remains the best estimate.